MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/troubleshoot/rdp-error-no-licenses-available.md

 In this case, [configure the RD Licensing service](#configure-the-rd-licensing-service).

-If the RD License Diagnoser lists other problems, such as “The RDP protocol component X.224 detected an error in the protocol stream and has disconnected the client,” there may be a problem that affects the license certificates.
+If the RD License Diagnoser lists other problems, such as "The RDP protocol component X.224 detected an error in the protocol stream and has disconnected the client," there may be a problem that affects the license certificates.
 Such problems tend to be associated with user messages, such as the following:

 Because of a security error, the client could not connect to the Terminal server.
 After making sure that you are signed in to the network, try connecting to the server again.